-Algebra II, Calculus, Trigonometry/Pre-Calculus (both must be taken to be counted as one course), Biology 2, Chemistry, Physics, French II, French III, French IV, Spanish II,

-Spanish III, Spanish IV, English 101, English 102, all Richland Transfer Academy Courses.
+Algebra II, Calculus, Trigonometry/Pre-Calculus (both must be taken to be counted as one course), Biology 2, Chemistry, Physics, French II, French III, French IV, Spanish II, Spanish IV, English 101, English 102, all Richland Transfer Academy Courses.

 Grade point average (GPA) will determine valedictorian and salutatorian awards.
 If GPA is identical through six decimal places, co-valedictorian and/or co-salutatorian awards will be given.
+Behavior and attendance are taken into consideration to be considered Valedictorian or Salutatorian, as determined by the building Principal.

-Transfer students must be enrolled no later than the beginning of their senior year to be eligible for Valedictorian and Salutatorian consideration.
+Transfer students must be enrolled no later than the beginning of their junior year to be eligible for Valedictorian and Salutatorian consideration.
 Foreign exchange students cannot be valedictorian or salutatorian.